Right-click for episode transcript

 MOLLY BLOOM: So Ezra, did anything stand out to you from talking to Dr. Skotko?

-EZRA: Yeah, like a simple way to describe Down syndrome.
-It's like a cake.
-Like you usually use two eggs.
-But sometimes, you can use three.
-Like it's still going to be a cake, but it might just be a little fluffier.
+EZRA: Yeah.
+A simple way to describe down syndrome is like a cake.
+Usually, you use two eggs, but sometimes you can use three.
+It's still going to be a cake, but it might just be a little fluffier.

-MAX: Is there any way to fix someone who already has-- who already has it?
+MAX: Is there any way to fix someone who already has it?

 MOLLY BLOOM: To answer that, we spoke with Linda Smarto from the National Association for Down Syndrome.